marcusyoung/nc-news-api/README.md

 This is an API for accessing application data programmatically from a database.
 It mimics a real world backend service (such as Reddit) where the API would provide information to the front end architecture.
 The database consists of four tables: users, articles, topics, and comments.

-A hosted version of the API is available at [https://ncnews-api.int2.uk](https://ncnews-api.int2.uk).
-The API and database are hosted on Render.
-A list of endpoints can be obtained at `/api`.

 Further details about the implementation are available in the front-end repo at [https://github.com/marcusyoung/nc-news](https://github.com/marcusyoung/nc-news).

 ## Setup required to run locally